-With the adoption of the new Planning Framework and the changes in reporting cycles of several planning processes, it was necessary that the college map out and calibrate all its internal planning process with those managed at the district office.
-Furthermore, the move to an annual cycle for Program Review provided an opportunity to connect program level planning more tightly with multiyear planning activities.
-Rather than having year long lags between various planning activities, an annual Program Review cycle allows program mangers to link to the planning outcomes of longer cycling operations in a more timely fashion, enabling program areas to make more frequent and better targeted course corrections.
+With the adoption of the new planning framework and the changes in the reporting cycles of several planning processes, the college needed to calibrate its internal planning process with those of the district office.
+Furthermore, the move to an annual cycle for program review allows the college to link program level planning more closely to multiyear planning activities.
+Rather than having year-long lags between various planning activities, an annual program review allows administrators to link to the planning outcomes of longer term operations in a more timely fashion, enabling programs to make more frequent, targeted, course corrections.

-The Office of Planning, Research & Student Success, in cooperation with the District Research Council, developed a Five Year Planning Calendar (Figure #3) to help Canada College maintain cycle coordination with each of the routine planning activities that occur within the college and the District.
+The director of planning, in cooperation with the District Research Council, developed a Five Year Planning Calendar (Figure #3) to help Cañada College coordinate the routine planning activities of the college with the district.

-In addition to effective calendar management, the College's new Planning Framework mandates scheduled progress reports on the status of all planning activities.
-As part of their mission to help maintain strong alignment across college planning activities and raise awareness of the importance of planning, the College Planning Council will incorporate a review of each listed planning process as part of its yearly agenda.
+In addition to calendar management, the college's new planning framework mandates progress reports on the status of all planning activities.
+As part of its mission to help align college planning activities, the College Planning Council will incorporate a review of each listed planning process as part of its yearly agenda.